 In this paper, we will focus on Multimodal Large Language Models (MLLMs) that receive visual and textual input and generate textual output.
 Following the current dominant paradigm, we consider open weights models that follow the late fusion paradigm, where a pretrained visual encoder and LLM are connected and further trained for vision-language instruction following.
 Examples of this paradigm are the LLaVA family \cite{liu2024improved}, Llama 3.2 \cite{grattafiori2024llama}, Molmo \cite{deitke2024molmo} and Qwen2.5-VL \cite{bai2025qwen2}.

-We consider open-source MLLMs to offer an ideal test bench to study skill composition, for two reasons.
-On the one hand, modality-specific skills can be easily distinguished and tracked to their training stages.
-For example, current MLLMs are usually trained for Optical Character Recognition (OCR), a visual skill (see \S\ref{sec:skills}).
-Similarly, modern pretrained text-only LLMs are trained for arithmetic reasoning, a textual skill.
-On the other hand, the dominant late-fusion paradigm adds a modality specific (e.g. visual) encoder later in training, raising questions of how well the final model is able to combine skills from both modalities.
+Studying skill composition requires visibility into when and how individual skills are acquired during training.
+For this reason, we restrict our analysis to open-source MLLMs, whose training stages and objectives are publicly documented.
+Closed-source models are excluded, as their training data and process are not transparent, making it impossible to determine which skills they were explicitly trained for.

-As the acquisition of those skills depends on the training data, we do not consider closed models, since it is impossible to know what skills they were explicitly trained for.
+Open-source MLLMs offer an ideal test bench to study skill composition for two reasons.
+Firstly, modality-specific skills can be easily distinguished and tracked on their training stages.
+For example, current MLLMs are often trained to perform Optical Character Recognition (OCR), which we categorize as a visual skill (see \S\ref{sec:skills}).
+In contrast, modern pretrained text-only LLMs are commonly trained on data that supports arithmetic reasoning, a textual skill.
+Secondly, the dominant late-fusion paradigm adds a modality specific (e.g. visual) encoder later in training, raising questions of how well the final model is able to combine skills from both modalities.